gksek0103/gksek0103/README.md

 - 👋 Hi, I’m @gksek0103
 - 👀 I’m interested in making game, Server!
-- 🌱 I’m currently learning Java, Python, C, C++!
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...blahblah
-- 📫 How to reach me -> comemymood@gmail.com

 <!---
 gksek0103/gksek0103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.